Zuishoji Temple in Photos

 Conclusion

-In all honesty, there isn’t a lot to photograph at Zuishoji.
+In all honesty, there isn’t much to photograph at Zuishoji.
 Still, the main worship hall is beautiful.
 And with the surrounding apartment buildings, it’s a compelling scene.
-It is so different.
+It is different.
 I love the contrast.

 The temple is one of the few remaining Buddhist buildings from the Edo period.
 Another from that period is Gokokuji Temple, near Ikebukuro.
 Both are beautiful.

-And one last thing, especially if you are a Japanese history fan.
+One last thing, especially if you are a Japanese history fan.
 Zuishoji is the resting place of Hirobumi Ito’s parents!
-Talk to the temple’s administration office if you want to view it.
+Talk to the temple’s admin office to arrange a viewing.

 Zuishoji might be small, but architecturally it is beautiful.
 I’m already looking forward to my next visit to this Tokyo photo spot.
 Expect to see new pictures here in the future.